25 Fun Facts About Dominica

 3. Dominica was named by explorer Christopher Columbus after the day of the week he sighted the island in 1493: Sunday – or Domingo in Latin.

-4. Dominica was the last the Caribbean island to be colonised by Europeans.
+4. Dominica was the last Caribbean island to be colonized by Europeans.
 This was largely down to the fierce resistance of the native Kalinago people.

 Kalinago village